JaiPingal/important-practice-notes/README.md

 ***Exp:*** ApplyDiscount() function takes a 'discount' argument and return a new function that takes a 'price' argument and calculate the discounted price.

-**Note:-** Curring is a specific technique of transforming a function takes multiple arguments into a sequence of functions each taking a single argument.
+**Note:-** Curring is a specific technique of transforming a function takes multiple arguments into a sequence of functions each taking a single argument. \
+*Currying helps you avoid passing the same variable multiple times, and it helps you create a higher order function.